RankLLM: Weighted Ranking of LLMs by Quantifying Question Difficulty: Related Works

 \section{Related Works}

 \textbf{Benchmarking and evaluating LLMs.} Owing to the advanced capabilities of LLMs, sophisticated benchmarking is essential to comprehensively assess their performance in both general and specialized domains \citep{Chang2024}.
 The evaluation of LLMs spans multiple fields, beginning with traditional core natural language processing (NLP) tasks such as sentiment analysis \citep{Lopezlira2023, zhang2023}, text classification \citep{yang2024accuracypoliticalbiasnews, zhang2024generationdrivencontrastiveselftrainingzeroshot}, and natural language inference \citep{mckenna2023sourceshallucinationlargelanguage}.
 In recent years, the development of diverse benchmarks has significantly expanded aspects of evaluating LLMs, enabling more comprehensive assessments of their capabilities.
-For example, the MMLU \citep{hendrycks2021MMLU} and MMLU-Pro \citep{wang2024MMLU-Pro} assess models on multi-disciplinary language understanding and reasoning, while Big-Bench Hard (BBH) \citep{suzgun2022BBH} evaluates their multi-step reasoning and algorithmic reasoning abilities.
-The GSM8K \citep{cobbe2021GSM8K} benchmark tests performance on grade-school-level mathematics, and HumanEval \citep{chen2021HumanEval} measures a model's capability in algorithmic reasoning.
-AlignBench is designed to evaluate the alignment of Chinese LLMs \citep{liu2023alignbench}, and HellaSwag \citep{zellers2019HellaSwag} focuses on commonsense reasoning by requiring LLMs to select the most plausible continuation of a given context. \citet{guo2023can} and \citet{huang2024social} assess the abilities of LLMs in science domains.
-With the development of agentic AI, there are many benchmarks designed to evaluate the agent-related capabilities of LLMs \citep{liu2023agentbench, chen2024scienceagentbench, chen2024gui, huang2023metatool}.
-Some benchmarks are also focusing on evaluating the trustworthiness of LLMs \citep{huang2024trustllm, wang2023decodingtrust, gaohonestllm, liu2025mm, huang2023trustgpt}.
-Besides capability evaluation, some recent works propose many evaluation paradigms.
+For example, the MMLU \citep{hendrycks2021MMLU} and MMLU-Pro \citep{wang2024MMLU-Pro} assess models on multi-disciplinary language understanding and reasoning, and MMLU-Reason further benchmarks multi-task multi-modal language understanding and reasoning \citep{tie2025mmlureason}, while Big-Bench Hard (BBH) \citep{suzgun2022BBH} evaluates their multi-step reasoning and algorithmic reasoning abilities.
+The GSM8k \citep{cobbe2021GSM8K} benchmark tests performance on grade-school-level mathematics, and HumanEval \citep{chen2021HumanEval} measures a model's capability in algorithmic reasoning.
+AlignBench is designed to evaluate the alignment of Chinese LLMs \citep{liu2023alignbench, liu-etal-2024-alignbench}, and HellaSwag \citep{zellers2019HellaSwag} focuses on commonsense reasoning by requiring LLMs to select the most plausible continuation of a given context. \citet{guo2023can} and \citet{huang2024social} assess the abilities of LLMs in science domains, and recent benchmarks also extend evaluation to medicine with contamination-aware protocols and automated rubrics \citep{yan2026livemedbench} and to structure-based drug design with systematic trade-offs across representations \citep{zheng2026beyond}.
+With the development of agentic AI, there are many benchmarks designed to evaluate the agent-related capabilities of LLMs \citep{liu2023agentbench, chen2024scienceagentbench, chen2024gui, huang2023metatool, huang2024metatool}, and robust evaluation beyond memorization has also been studied for vision-language-action models \citep{zhou2025liberopro}.
+Some benchmarks are also focusing on evaluating the trustworthiness of LLMs \citep{huang2024trustllm, wang2023decodingtrust, gaohonestllm, liu2025mm, huang2023trustgpt, huang2024position}, and benchmarking unlearning is another complementary direction for trustworthy evaluation \citep{mavlunlearning}.
+Besides capability evaluation, some recent works propose many evaluation paradigms, including multimodal judge-based evaluation \citep{chen2024mllm} and broader perspectives on AI scientist systems that motivate evaluating complex agentic workflows \citep{survey2025ai}.
 For instance, flexible protocols for dynamic evaluation have been advanced, exemplified by the recent initiatives DyVal \citep{zhu2023dyval} and DyVal 2 \citep{zhu2024dyval}. \citet{wu2024unigen} and \citet{bao2024autobench} both propose a dynamic evaluation framework powered by generative models.
+Beyond dynamic protocols, fluid and continuously updated benchmarks have been proposed to better track distribution shift and rapid model progress \citep{hofmann2025fluid}.
+Psychometric alternatives based on adaptive testing further aim to reduce evaluation cost while maintaining measurement fidelity \citep{li2025atlas}, and generative computerized adaptive testing extends this direction by generating or selecting items online \citep{feng2026gencat}.
+Recent IRT-based analyses revisit benchmark conclusions by explicitly modeling item parameters \citep{zhou2026lostinbenchmarks}.
+In preference-based evaluation, rankings can be highly sensitive to small perturbations of comparison sets \citep{huang2026dropping}, motivating more robust inference from preference data \citep{frauen2026nonparametric} and reliability diagnosis of LLM-as-a-judge using IRT \citep{choi2026diagnosing}.
+Finally, task-specific benchmarks extend evaluation to structured settings such as optimization modeling with graph-theoretic scoring \citep{wang2026orgeval}, graph-structured diagram generation \citep{liang2025evaluating}, and open-source game environments \citep{sistla2025evaluating}.